-- The Istituto Avventista Villa Aurora follows an educational philosophy that proposes a precise lifestyle.
-We ask all of the students to show respect to our position by their sincere cooperation.
+- The Italian Adventist University Villa Aurora follows an educational philosophy that proposes a precise lifestyle.
+We ask all the students to show respect to our position by their sincere cooperation.

-- Because of the principles upon which the school is based, we ask all of the students to integrate with cultural Italian customs and life at Villa Aurora, and to participate in the organized activities.
+- Because of the principles upon which the school is based, we ask all the students to integrate with cultural Italian customs and life at Villa Aurora University, and to participate in the organized activities.

-Students can obtain a minor in art or Italian by taking courses offered by ACA Villa Aurora to complete many of the requirements of their own home colleges/universities.
+Students can obtain a Minor in Art or Italian by taking courses offered by ACA Villa Aurora University to complete many of the requirements of their own home colleges/universities.
+Some Universities may also offer a Major in International studies with an Italian Emphasis.
 For this purpose, prior advice must be obtained from their respective colleges/universities as to what courses to take in Italy.

 The following certificates are provided: